Ron Baensch: 1960 Olympic Games

 Baensch competed in the 1,000 metre sprint at the 1960 Summer Olympics in Rome.
 Losing to eventual gold medalist Sante Gaiardoni in the semi-final and to Valentino Gasparella in the final round race for bronze, Baensch finished in fourth place.

 UCI Track Cycling World Championships

 Baensch won a bronze medal in the men's amateur sprint at the 1961 World Championships in Zurich.
 After turning professional in 1964, he won silver in the men's sprint at the 1964 World Championships in Paris, bronze in the 1965 (San Sebastian) and silver again in 1966 (Frankfurt).

 Baensch was fined ƒ 2,000 and disqualified from the 1967 World Championships in Amsterdam after testing positive to ephedrine.
 He claimed to have taken the drug to combat a heavy cold.

 Baensch was beaten by Angelo Damiano in the quarter-finals at the 1970 World Championships in Leicester.
+In 1962 and 1963 he won the International Champion of Champions sprint at Herne Hill velodrome.